DemianWright/io_scene_blb/README.md

 					</tr>
 					<tr>
 						<td>Scene</td>
-						<td>You are attempting to export an empty scene.
-Either add some objects to a layer in the scene or ensure that you are not in the wrong scene.</td>
+						<td>Add objects to a layer in the scene or check that you are not in the wrong scene.</td>
 					</tr>
 				</tbody>
 			</table>